Back to Louisiana

 These notes stay tied to the official amendment files and metadata from the legislature.

-• Changes the effective date from when the governor signs it to January 1, 2027.
+• Changes the effective date of the bill from when the governor signs it to January 1, 2027.

-• Requires covered platforms to set minor accounts to private mode where only connected users can view or respond to content posted by the minor.
+• Updates privacy settings for minor accounts on covered platforms to private mode where only connected users can view or respond to content posted by the minor.

 Plain English: The amendment to HB427 involves the House voting on changes made by the Senate regarding online platforms' responsibilities when dealing with minors.